Summary of Action

 TINA.org investigated Jason Boreyko and his California-based multi-level marketing company SevenPoint2 and found evidence that Mr. Boreyko is violating the 1999 FTC Order.
 Specifically, SevenPoint2 makes — both direclty, as well as through its distributors — numerous health and disease-treatment claims about its products.
 And, upon information and belief, the company does not have any competent and reliable scientific evidence to substantiate these claims, as required by law, as well as the 1999 FTC Order.

 As a result, TINA.org sent a letter on April 26, 2016 to the FTC notifying it of the violation.
+More than a year later, SevenPoint2 informed TINA.org that it had “successfully requested the removal and/or modification of the unsubstantiated disease and health claims” at issue.

 Of note, TINA.org previously investigated Jason Boreyko’s brother, Benson K. Boreyko, and his company, Vemma Nutrition Company, and found, among other things, that they have violated this very same 1999 FTC Order.
 For more information on TINA.org’s investigation of Vemma, click here.